 Includes: Material (such as vegan-friendly product list, some vegan samples, question & answer session, certificate of participation

-Vegan Awareness Training current WINTER SPECIAL (valid July & September 2019):
+Vegan Awareness Training WINTER SPECIAL (valid July & September 2020):

 Want to know more or book a training?
 Get in touch with Antonia: